vistorian/vistorian.github.io/visualizations.md

 The visual encoding of the network is otherwise the same as for the node link visualization.

 ### Visual encodings
-* Node Transparency: Transparent nodes are free, i.e. they do not have geographic positions associated with them.
+* **Node Transparency**: Transparent nodes are free, i.e. they do not have geographic positions associated with them.
-* Node Overlap: defines the spatial distance between nodes with the same position.
+* **Node Overlap**: defines the spatial distance between nodes with the same position.
 If set to 0, all nodes in the same place will completely overlap.
 Setting the slider to a higher value will show nodes in the same place in a circle for better readability.